SweetDream Malaysia wants you to improve your sleep by improving your swimming! Yes, you read that right.

 Noticing the many health issues that have been prevalent across the nation, SweetDream has taken upon themselves to be a part of the solution.
 “We wanted to run this programme to highlight the important benefits of exercise and its positive relationship to sleep,” said Tan Kai Hoe, spokesperson of SweetDream Malaysia.

-In collaboration with MySwim Coaching, the renowned mattress manufacturer is offering the chance to participate in a swimming course for free, titled Swim Well, Sleep Well.
-Focusing on one of two options; stroke correction or learning to swim freestyle, the programme will be conducted through six sessions to eight winning participants over the course of six weeks.
-Prior to the launch of Swim Well, Sleep Well, we conducted a round table interview with the individuals behind the programme: SweetDream Malaysia’s Tan Kai Hoe and Kok Lee Min as well as MySwim Coaching’s Shauqie Aziz and Wong Pui Yan.
+In collaboration with MySwim Coaching, the renowned mattress manufacturer is launching a swimming course for a number of winning participants, titled Swim Well, Sleep Well.
+The campaign focuses on one of two options; stroke correction or learning to swim freestyle, and will be conducted through six sessions over the course of six weeks.
+Following months of delay due to the coronavirus, the programme finally had its launch today.
+To commemorate Swim Well, Sleep Well, we conducted a round table interview with the individuals behind the programme: SweetDream Malaysia’s Tan Kai Hoe and Kok Lee Min as well as MySwim Coaching’s Shauqie Aziz and Wong Pui Yan.

 How did the collaboration between SweetDream and MySwim come together?